theam/aday-ondemand-loop/docs/guide/content/development_guide/automated_tests.md

-# Automated Tests
+# E2E Tests

 OnDemand Loop uses [Cypress](https://cypress.io) for end-to-end (E2E) automated testing.
 These tests verify that the application works correctly from a user's perspective by simulating real interactions with the browser interface.

 ## Overview

-The automated tests are located in the `automated_tests/` directory and provide:
+The automated tests are located in the `e2e_tests/` directory and provide:

 - **End-to-end testing** of critical user workflows
 - **Docker-based execution** for consistency across development and CI/CD environments